Generic Name: methylene blue (injection) (METH i leen BLOO)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Many drugs can interact with methylene blue, and some drugs should not be used together.
+Many drugs can interact with Provayblue, and some drugs should not be used together.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you have recently used before your treatment with methylene blue.
+Tell your doctor about all medicines you use, and those you have recently used before your treatment with this medicine.